gerbera/gerbera/doc/scripting.rst

     In the current implementation, if you modify the script then you will have to restart the server for the new logic to take effect.

-The script is only triggered when new objects are added to the database, also note that the script does not modify any objects that already exist in the database - it only processes new objects that are being added.

-When a playlist item is encountered, it is automatically fed as input to the playlist script.
-The playlist script attempts to parse the playlist and adds new item to the database, the item is then processed by the import script.

 Global Variables And Constants